rsyncOSX/RsyncOSX_archived/README.md

 - Norwegian - by me
 - English - by me, the base language of RsyncOSX
 - Italian - by [Stefano Steve Cutelle'](https://github.com/stefanocutelle)
-  - Italian localization will be released in version 6.2.5
+  - Italian localization is released in version 6.2.5 release candidate

 Localization is done by utilizing [Crowdin](https://crowdin.com/project/rsyncosx) to translate the xliff files which are imported into Xcode after translating.
 Xcode then creates the required language strings.
 [Crowdin is free for open source projects](https://crowdin.com/page/open-source-project-setup-request).